keplerlab/enhant/docs/source/developer_guides/architecture_nlp_analyzer.rst

   :width: 600px
   :alt: NLP Analyzer Architecture

-Take a look at above figure NLP Analyser Architecture cli app has one config module on which we can dynamically load all the nlp analyzers we want to run on our input data.
+Take a look at above figure NLP Analyser Architecture, All of analytics is processed by our included cli application, cli application configures which analyzers to run on included transcriptions data using config module, in config module you can their is function you can get_data_analyers() where you can initialize your own custom nlp analyzer or remove any of the existing nlp analyzer.

-Currently cli app takes input.json as input and writes back result in processed.json, each of the NLP analyzers needs to follow this same syntax that each needs to take input.json as well as host and guest srt files as input writes back results in processed json.
+Each of the NLP analyzers needs to follow this common input output syntax to help with modularity, hence each of them take input.json with host and guest side transcriptions inside srt format as input and results are written back  in processed.json file.

 In our current implementation these functions are Engagement_finder, Questions_finder, Sentiment_finder respectively.
 As we want to decouple our application related interface (e.g. here input.json, guest.srt and host.srt) operations from core  nlp operations, we have made a core nlp logic as an nlp lib which has their own common interface, for our current implementation, these are located in NLP_lib_engagement, NLP_Questions_finder, NLP_lib_sentiment respectively.

 As shown in diagram all of the NLP analyzers need to follow common interface which so if you need to add a additional nlp analyzers